modmore/MagicPreview/README.md

 # MagicPreview for MODX

 MagicPreview adds a **Preview** button to the MODX Revolution resource editor that renders a live preview of your unsaved changes — without saving the resource.
-Preview in a popup window or an inline side panel with responsive breakpoints, auto-refresh, and draft support.
+Preview in a new browser window/tab or an inline side panel with responsive breakpoints, auto-refresh, and draft support.

 Compatible with **MODX 2.x** and **MODX 3.x**.

 ## Features

 - **Preview without saving** — see your changes rendered on the actual front-end template, without persisting anything to the database
-- **Popup window or inline panel** — choose between a new browser window or a side panel (overlay or on-page column)
+- **New window/tab or inline panel** — choose between a new browser window or a side panel (overlay or on-page column)
 - **Responsive breakpoints** — preview at desktop, tablet, and mobile widths (configurable via system settings)
 - **Auto-refresh** — the panel automatically re-renders when form data changes (configurable interval)
 - **Draft system** — save a draft of unsaved form data that persists across sessions and can be restored later